VAGINAL MASSAGE AND REFLEXOLOGY

 What the assistant will feel.
 In most adult women who are at all sexually active, the vaginal tissue will feel somewhat uneven, with spots that are somewhat harder than other areas.

-The assistant may also feel lumps or a ridge that is a scar or an infected area.
+The assistant may also feel lumps or ridges that are scars or infected areas.
 The assistant may be frightened by some of these sensations and needs to relax and realize that the glove will protect his or her hand from infection.

 Very rarely, a woman has worms or other parasites living in the vagina that one may feel.